Seasonality trends impact publishers throughout the year, irrespective of location and size.

 - 4th of July and Labor Day are two days to look out for in this quarter.

 This quarter is probably the most exciting time for a lot of publishers.
 If you are being provided with a lot of opportunities you should also know how to make the most of them.
-Consider the following points for making the most of these seasonality trends.
+Consider the following points for making the most of these ad tech trends.

 - Make sure that you are aware about the different holidays and events that fall in this quarter.
 This means that even if you belong to a country where a festival or event is not a big deal, you should still be taking measures for optimizing your inventory accordingly.
 This is because your users may belong to the place where that festival or event is celebrated.